denhamparry/talks/2019/05/mucon/TALK.md

 * Open source software foundation
 * Host and nurture components of cloud native software stacks
-* Over 260 members including the World’s largest public cloud and enterprise software companies as well as dozens of innovative startups.
+* Members including the Worlds largest public cloud and enterprise software companies as well as dozens of innovative startups.

 ---